The-Sequence-Ontology/MSO/README.md

 ### MSO short paper

 We presented a paper on the design and programmatic algorithm for generating the MSO and SO from the master file.
-It can be found in the repository root directory, here[https://github.com/The-Sequence-Ontology/MSO/MSO short paper - ISMB 2018.pdf].
+It can be found in the repository root directory, [here](https://github.com/The-Sequence-Ontology/MSO/MSO_short_paper-ISMB 2018.pdf).

 ### Stable release versions